 Skip to content

-TEXAS MOTOR CARRIERS – YOU NEED SOMEONE ON YOUR SIDE WHEN IT COMES TO TRACTOR TRAILER INSURANCE
+TEXAS MOTOR CARRIERS – YOU NEED SOMEONE ON YOUR SIDE WHEN IT COMES TO COMMERCIAL TRUCK INSURANCE

 Texas, the Lone Star State, is known for its large cities, diverse landscapes, Tex-Mex cuisine, and trucking.
 The trucking industry is big business in Texas, supporting more than 1.1 million jobs and generating more than $62 billion in labor income.
 Texas truck drivers deserve the best commercial trucking insurance available, and Joe Morten & Son is here to help.

-Texas’ truck drivers should have access to the best commercial trucking insurance, and Joe Morten & Son is dedicated to providing that.
-From Dallas or Denton, Austin or Amarillo, we deliver top-notch commercial trucking insurance through Great West Casualty Company.
+Texas truck drivers should have access to the best commercial trucking insurance, and Joe Morten & Son is dedicated to providing it.
+From Dallas to Denton, Austin to Amarillo, we deliver top-notch commercial trucking insurance through Great West Casualty Company.
 Our experienced team at Joe Morten & Son can create personalized insurance protection plans tailored to each trucker’s needs.

 Our customers appreciate the convenience of having one trusted source for all their truck insurance needs.
 At Joe Morten & Son, we’re passionate about delivering exceptional service with every commercial truck insurance policy we write!